Policy Effective September 1, 2022

 An “official occasion” is defined as a reception, dinner, lunch, or similar event that is sponsored and funded by the college.
-Entertainment expenditures relate to recognition or promotion of academic achievement and/or service to the university; recruitment of faculty, staff, and students; communication of intellectual ideas and/or exchange of administrative and operation information; and support of institution sponsored events or of a program of continuing education.
+Entertainment expenditures relate to recognition or promotion of academic achievement and/or service to the university; recruitment of faculty, staff, and students; communication of intellectual ideas and/or exchange of administrative and operation information; and support of institution sponsored events.

 ALLOWANCES & REIMBURSEMENT LIMITS

-- The following per person reimbursement limits will apply to meals and entertainment expenses at all venues including restaurants and entertaining at a private residence.
-All amounts shown below are INCLUSIVE of taxes, service charges and gratuities.
+- The following reimbursement limits will apply to meals and entertainment expenses at all venues including restaurants and entertaining at a private residence.
+All amounts shown below are inclusive of taxes, service charges and gratuities.
 Tips and/or gratuity cannot exceed 20% of the bill subtotal before taxes.
-A person may elect to expend more per person on the entertainment event; however the actual reimbursement will be limited to the amounts noted below:
+Reimbursements will be limited to the amounts noted below, unless pre-approval is authorized by the Dean and/or Assistant Dean for Business Affairs.

 - Expenses for alcohol may not be the primary expenditure submitted for reimbursement, that is, greater than the total food expense.
-Exceptions to the above policy and limits require justification documented on the OOEF and approved by the Dean.
-Advance approval by the Executive Vice President and Provost is required to serve alcohol on campus facilities including leased spaces.
+Exceptions to the above policy and limits require justification documented on the OOEF and approval by the Dean.
+Advance approval by the provost office delegates is required to serve alcohol on campus facilities including leased spaces.

 - Expenditures or reimbursements for working meals that include only College of Fine Arts faculty or staff should be agenda driven, and directly concern university business.
 University funds cannot be used for social lunches between two or more university employees.